calebd/CMDQueryStringSerialization/Readme.markdown

 # CMDQueryStringSerialization

-Easily convert between dictionaries and query strings in iOS.
-The API is similar to `NSJSONSerialization`.
+Easily convert between dictionaries and query strings in iOS and OS X. The API is similar to `NSJSONSerialization`.

 ## Usage